 If you’ve been working with Citrix, Microsoft or VMware virtualisation technology for a while and have never been to E2E/PubForum then you’re seriously missing out.

-I’ll be attending the next E2E in Rome, my 10th E2E/PubForum and here’s some of the reasons why:
+I’m attending E2E in Las Vegas, my 14th E2E/PubForum and here’s some of the reasons why: